Lavender Orpingtons are enjoying a huge wave of popularity right now.

 Eyes should be a reddish bay color and the beak should be a dark horn color.

-Her feathers are not really fluffy like a Cochin although they do give that appearance.
-Their feathering should be tighter to the body giving you a clear outline of their body.
+Her feathers are not really fluffy like a Cochin’s although they do give that appearance.
+Their feathering should be tighter giving you a clear outline of their body.
 Finally, their legs should be sturdy and a slate blue color.
 They should also have no feathers as any feathering on their legs is cause for disqualification from shows.